Kelli Pryor - Executive Director

 Heather D’Ippolito - Partnership and Outreach Coordinator

-Ms. D’Ippolito is a fifth-generation Mainer who last year returned home after a long stint teaching in New York City—five years in Brooklyn and three in the Bronx.
+Heather D’Ippolito has eleven years experience in education.
+She is a fifth-generation Mainer who began her teaching career in New York City—five years in Brooklyn and three in the Bronx.
 At the Bushwick School for Social Justice, she was a tenth-grade English teacher who used project-based learning to explore texts ranging from Persepolis to Senegalese poetry to news articles on how social media played a role in the Egyptian revolution.

 Her work wasn’t confined to the classroom in Brooklyn.
 She developed and implemented programs to help struggling students while aligning their work with the Common Core Learning Standards.
 She worked on a team to develop the school’s standards-based grading policy.
 She served as a coordinator for student affairs and helped plan college tours and job fairs, as well as workshops on social justice issues.

-Most recently she has been the Jobs for Maine’s Graduates teacher at Bonny Eagle High School.
+She returned to Maine and began the Jobs for Maine’s Graduates (JMG) program at Bonny Eagle High School.
 Led by student interest, she has guided service projects with local elementary schools, the Ronald McDonald House, and USM Enactus Club.

 She holds a bachelor of arts in English literature with a focus on environmental literature from Saint Michael’s College in Vermont, and she also studied at the School for International Training in Jaipur, India.
 She has a master of science in education from Herbert H. Lehman College in New York.

 Fun facts about Ms. D’Ippolito: If she weren’t a teacher, she’d probably be a pastry chef.
 (Her favorite iced treat she’s made to date: vanilla bean ice cream pie with raspberry compote and fudge swirl...in a graham cracker crust.)
-She has knitted since high school and recently started avidly watching birds.
+She lives in Portland with her husband, daughter, and two cats.